robibrutoczki/xbox360controlleronpi/readme.md

 This is a simple file to use xbox 360 controller on Pi.

 U need a Pi ,
-Xbox MICROSOFT USB wireless receiverother brands might not work), Xbox360 wireless controller
+Xbox MICROSOFT USB wireless receiver (other brands might not work), Xbox360 wireless controller

 Install : sudo apt-get install xboxdrv